openhab-scripters/openhab-helper-libraries/README.md

 automationManager.addRule(MyRule())
 ```
-Note: trigger names must be unique within the scope of a rule instance, and can contain alphanumeric characters, hythens, and underscores.
+Note: trigger names must be unique within the scope of a rule instance, and can only contain alphanumeric characters, hythens, and underscores (no spaces).

 This can be simplified with some extra Jython code, which we'll see later.
 First, let's look at what's happening with the raw functionality.

-When a Jython script is loaded it is provided with a _JSR223 scope_ that predefines a number of variables.
+When a Jython script is loaded it is provided with a _JSR223 scope_ that [predefines a number of variables](https://www.openhab.org/docs/configuration/jsr223.html#default-variables-no-preset-loading-required).
 These include the most commonly used core types and values from ESH (e.g., State, Command, OnOffType, etc.).
 This means you don't need a Jython import statement to load them.